 NASS Scholars Program

 This Native American Student Services (NASS) Scholars Program is designed for first year Native American, Alaskan Native, and Native Hawaiian freshman students.
 The program is designed to increase retention by providing a strong support network, and co-curricular activities that help students develop and enhance academic and personal skills for a successful college experience.
 Students who participate in the program will receive many benefits:

-- Students will be enrolled in a First Year Seminar (FYS) course which will allow students to explore and engage in challenging, fun, and interesting current topics.
-Students will earn 3 credit hours toward their liberal studies that count towards their graduation requirements;
+- Students will be enrolled in either a Applied Indigenous Studies 101 (AIS) or Ethnic Studies 100 (ES) course which will allow students to explore and engage in challenging, fun, and interesting current topics.
+Students will earn 3 credit hours toward their liberal studies (cultural understanding and ethnic diversity) that count towards their graduation requirements;

 - Students will be paired with a professional NASS staff member who will provide one-to-one guidance and support services on academics, financial/tribal aid, personal, cultural, and social connection;

 - Students will bepaired with a Peer Mentor who will provide additional support to help student transition to college life and meet other new students;

 - Students will be develop academic and personal skills for success at Northern Arizona University;

 - Students will be learn about campus resources and other educational opportunities

 * fee may be deferred if Pell Grant eligible - student must contact Undergraduate Admissions to inquire about a deferment